SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 * Access/right to food, food security, and food safety (phrase 2)
 * Food supplies and food supply chains (phrase 3)

 Some of these topics may partially overlap with 2.2.
 Nutritional quality of food and nutritional status of people is covered in 2.2 (e.g. nutritional *quality*); 2.1 is interpreted to focus on access-related issues (e.g. nuritional *security*).
-Research topics such as nutritional security or free school meals may cover both areas (i.e. address that people have enough food, and that it is of good nutritional quality).
+Research topics such as nutritional security, free school meals and undernutrition may cover both areas (i.e. address that people have enough food, and that it is of sufficient nutritional quality).

 It consists of 3 phrases.
 Phrase 3 uses terms which need to be combined with human terms.